yuksk/SIDAM/readme.md

 ## Requirement

-Igor Pro 8 or later is required.
-Igor Pro 9 is recommended to use full features.
+Igor Pro 9 or later is required.

 ## Getting started